dsp2003/clef/README.md

 + [F] Toy (Lego) Blocks no longer fall when placed.
 Now it's possible to build colourful plastic castles

 + [F] Book Blocks act like platforms and can be passed through

++ [R] Uranium and Solarium ore will spawn in previously unvisited worlds (same as in UG)

++ [N] Uranium will spawn on the previously unvisited Moon planets along with Solarium and Plutonium

++ [R] Uranium rod can be crafted in Alloy Furnace for 2 Uranium Ore

++ [R] Solarium Star can be crafted in Sci-Fi Furnace for 2 Solarium Ore

 + [M] Recoloured Titanium Ore and Titanium Bars to be more distinguishable from Silver and Iron